Print Edition - 2016-01-24 | News

 Jan 24, 2016-The government has failed to finalise a bill to legalise same-sex marriage even nine years after the Supreme Court order to amend laws that discriminate against Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) community.

 After the apex court decriminalised homosexuality in 2007 and ordered government agencies to abolish laws that discriminate people based on their sexual orientation, Nepal was hailed as a very progressive society.
 But the government’s failure to amend laws in line with the strides it made has left LGBTI people frustrated.
-Nepal’s law still does not allow for same-sex marriage and offers no protection for gay people, who have long been complaining of discrimination and bureaucratic hurdles in obtaining legal recognition of their identity and consummating a married life.
+Nepal’s law still does not allow for same-sex marriage and offers no protection for gay people, who have long been complaining of discrimination and bureaucratic hurdles in obtaining legal recognition of their identity and consummating a married life.“It has been a long wait,” said Manisha Dhakal, executive director of the Blue Diamond Society, an organisation that works on behalf of sexual minorities.
+“The Supreme Court decision had given us a ray of hope, but the government’s snail-paced work has left us disappointed,”

 During the Universal Periodic Review of Nepal’s human rights records and previous obligations in November last year, members of the UN Human Rights Council (UNHRC) had raised questions about delay in fulfilling Nepal’s commitment to legalise same-sex marriage.